Country Freezers with John Deere® Hit Miss Engines making ice cream the old fashion way!

 Where to get commercial ice cream mix?

 I would check with your local milk distributor.
+Most of the dairies have a liquid mix that they distribute to ice cream parlors.
+The liquid mix is , great just dump it in.
+The drawback is has a very short shelf-life.
 We make a great mix that does not have to be refrigerated until just before you use it.
 Amish Ice Cream.
-I use our Amish Ice Cream. and a 14% butterfat from Pet Dairy.
+I use our Amish Ice Cream mix or a 14% butterfat from Pet Dairy.
 I have used others, but this seems to be about as good as it gets!

 Maintenance?